-The dissertation defense should not be scheduled until (1) the dissertation director is satisfied with the final draft; (2) all other work and department or university requirements are completed, including the PhD.
-Orals; and (3) the dissertation committee members will have had sufficient time to read the final draft (a minimum of two weeks).
+The dissertation defense should not be scheduled until (1) the dissertation director is satisfied with the final draft; (2) all other work and department or university requirements are completed, including the PhD Orals; and (3) the dissertation committee members will have had sufficient time to read the final draft (a minimum of two weeks).

-The oral defense of the dissertation must be announced in the department at least one week in advance by submitting the Dissertation Defense Announcement form to the Graduate Program Coordinator (see Appendix W for example of form; the actual form can be found at http://www.cas.sc.edu/psyc/PDFDocs/SchPhDDefenseAnnounce.pdf.
+The oral defense of the dissertation must be announced in the department at least one week in advance by submitting the Dissertation Defense Announcement form to the Graduate Program Coordinator (see Appendix W for example of form; the actual form can be found in Blackboard.

-The dissertation defense must be announced at least two weeks in advance on the Graduate School's webpage by submitting an electronic form to the Graduate School at the following link: http://www.gradschool.sc.edu/ThesisDissertation/Announcements/gdda.asp.
+The dissertation defense must be announced at least two weeks in advance on the Graduate School's webpage by submitting an electronic form to the Graduate School (see Blackboard forms).